China shares its vision of alternative regional order

-Speaking on the last day of the security summit on Sunday (June 2), he noted that the US had given its perspective on regional affairs and went on to criticise it.
+Speaking on the last day of the security summit yesterday, he noted that the US had given its perspective on regional affairs and went on to criticise it.

 "We believe that any such perspective should take into account the common security and interests of regional countries," he said.